 This new version’s Data Warehouse keeps data normalized, which enhances your reporting generation’s performance.
 Once the Collector is installed, both programs (Collector and Server) will run side by side to mine data and optimize reports in order to make sure your analyses are more efficient.

-With the new EAM search criteria tool, you can browse multiple Elipse domains at once in a concise interface, designed to make you focus only on significant information for your process.
+With the new ELAM search criteria tool, you can browse multiple Elipse domains at once in a concise interface, designed to make you focus only on significant information for your process.